hoytech/quadrable/README.md

 ## Solidity

+In addition to the C++ library, there is also a [Solidity](https://solidity.readthedocs.io/en/v0.6.11/) implementation.
+Solidity is a programming language for implementing smart contracts on the Ethereum blockchain.

-See the `README.md` file in [the solidity/ directory](https://github.com/hoytech/quadrable/tree/master/solidity) for details on how to run the test-suite.
+See the `README.md` file in [the solidity/ directory](https://github.com/hoytech/quadrable/tree/master/solidity) for details on how to compile and test the library.

+Since using blockchain storage from a smart contract is very expensive, Quadrable does not require it.
+In fact, avoiding storage is one of the primary reasons you might use Quadrable: An authenticated data-structure allows a smart contract to perform read and write operations on a large data-set, even if that data-set does not exist in the blockchain state at all.

 ### Smart Contract Usage

+First, copy the `Quadrable.sol` file into your project's `contracts` directory, and `import` it:

+    import "./Quadrable.sol";

 To validate a Quadrable proof in a smart contract, you need two items:

-* `bytes encodedProof` - This is a variable-length byte-array, as output by [quadb exportProof](#quadb-exportproof).
+* `bytes encodedProof` - This is a variable-length byte-array, as output by [quadb exportProof](#quadb-exportproof) (must be `CompactNoKeys` encoding).
 * `bytes32 trustedRoot` - This is a hash of a root node from a trusted source (perhaps from storage, or provided by a trusted user).

-First import the proof with `Quadrable.importProof`.
+Once you have these, load the proof into memory with `Quadrable.importProof`.
 This creates a new tree and returns a memory address pointing to the root node:

     uint256 rootNodeAddr = Quadrable.importProof(encodedProof);